There is now a wealth of free mapping resources available on-line for the whole Te Araroa Trail.

 - Printed in colour and on printed on both side, I carried a section at a time and mailed the rest of the trail ahead.
 Typically I posted them ahead to accommodation places rather than the post office so I wouldn’t get tied to standard post times.

-- The colour way superior to black and white. what do you need most when navigating?
+- The colour way superior to black and white.
+What do you need most when navigating?
 Contours and creek lines right.
-Well in black and white all look the same and you want to be able to rivers, creeks etc…
+Well in black and white they all look the same and you want to be able to see rivers, creeks etc…

 - I carried my map for the day in a zip lock bag in my pants pocket and referred it at least 10 times a day.